ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Related Work

 \subsection{EEG Interpolation and SR}

-EEG source is subject to strong volume conduction distortion due to the conduction characteristics of the scalp and the “many-to-many” relationship between scalp electrodes and brain sources.
-To model human brains, a volume conduction model can be established by electromagnetics with a spatial mathematical foundation \cite{hassanElectroencephalographySourceConnectivity2018}.
-Thus, traditional interpolation methods for EEG are on the strength of spatial mathematical interpolation analysis.
-Nouira et al. \cite{nouiraEEGPotentialMapping2014} proposed the barycentric and spline interpolation methods for EEG.
-Khouaja et al. \cite{khouajaEnhancingEEGSurface2016} combined the Kalman filter with the spherical spline interpolation (SI) \cite{freedenSphericalSplineInterpolation1984} method.
-These mathematical interpolation methods are highly dependent on the position of electrodes and sensitive to the calculation of distances between electrodes \cite{courellisEEGChannelInterpolation2016}, whereas only the type of electrode system can be accessed instead of the precise position of electrodes in many EEG datasets and practical applications, introducing some deviation caused by different human head shapes and wearable modes.
+The EEG source is subject to strong volume conduction distortion owing to the conduction characteristics of the scalp and the “many-to-many” relationship between scalp electrodes and brain sources.
+To model the human brain, a volume conduction model can be established using electromagnetics with a spatial mathematical foundation \cite{hassanElectroencephalographySourceConnectivity2018}.
+Thus, traditional interpolation methods for EEG are based on the strength of spatial mathematical interpolation analysis.
+Nouira et al. \cite{nouiraEEGPotentialMapping2014} proposed barycentric and spline interpolation methods for EEG.
+Khouaja et al. \cite{khouajaEnhancingEEGSurface2016} combined the Kalman filter with spherical spline interpolation (SI) \cite{freedenSphericalSplineInterpolation1984}.
+These mathematical interpolation methods are highly dependent on the position of the electrodes and are sensitive to the calculation of distances between electrodes \cite{courellisEEGChannelInterpolation2016}.
+However, only the type of electrode system can be accessed instead of the precise position of the electrodes in many EEG datasets and practical applications, introducing some deviations caused by different human head shapes and wearable modes.

-In consequence, researchers began to use deep learning methods in an end-to-end manner for EEG interpolation and SR by establishing encoder-decoder architectures and GAN primarily based on CNN.
-Corley et al. \cite{corleyDeepEEGSuperresolution2018} applied a Wasserstein GAN (WGAN) for EEG SR with better stability.
-Saba-Sadiya et al. \cite{saba-sadiyaEEGChannelInterpolation2020} proposed a deep encoder-decoder network to interpolate artifacts in EEG in general and transfer learning settings.
-Mats Svantesson et al. \cite{svantessonVirtualEEGelectrodesConvolutional2021} proposed three encoder-decoder networks to reconstruct EEG data in different SR settings.
-Sun et al. \cite{sunDesignVirtualBCI2023} simply applied the Informer \cite{zhouInformerEfficientTransformer2021} to different EEG channel interpolation tasks.
+Consequently, researchers have begun to use deep-learning methods in an end-to-end manner for EEG interpolation and SR by establishing encoder--decoder architectures and GAN primarily based on CNN.
+Corley et al. \cite{corleyDeepEEGSuperresolution2018} applied a Wasserstein GAN (WGAN) to an EEG SR with better stability.
+Saba-Sadiya et al. \cite{saba-sadiyaEEGChannelInterpolation2020} proposed a deep encoder--decoder network to interpolate artefacts in EEG in general and transfer learning settings.
+Svantesson et al. \cite{svantessonVirtualEEGelectrodesConvolutional2021} proposed three encoder--decoder networks to reconstruct EEG data under different SR settings.
+Sun et al. \cite{sunDesignVirtualBCI2023} simply applied the Informer \cite{zhouInformerEfficientTransformer2021} to various EEG channel interpolation tasks.